 Aussie puppies are very energetic dogs.
 They are herding dogs, so it is their instinct to want to run around and be very active.
 It can be a switch for them when they come to your home.

-Treats need to be moderated when you incorporate them into your puppy’s diet.
-They should only formulate a small part of it.
-However, the treats you provide your Aussie puppy should be good for them, too.
-Therefore, it is important to look carefully at what you get for treats.
-Consider the following elements of a good treat for your Aussie puppy.
+Treats need to be moderated when you incorporate them into your puppy’s diet and the treats you give your Aussie puppy should be good for them, too.
+Therefore, it is important to look carefully at the ingredients of the treats.
+Consider the following features of treats:

 - Chewy.
 Aussie puppies love to chew things.
 So, the treats you get for them should be something they can chew for a while.
 This will keep them busy and will reward them for their good behavior.